• Skip to main content

 • Standard analgesics and antidepressant medications may be prescribed to help relieve your symptoms.
 Opioids may be prescribed if you are experiencing severe pain.
 Antidepressants may also be prescribed for depression.

-If you are suffering from chronic pain and depression, it isn’t the time to hesitate on informing your doctor about the emotional and mental symptoms you’re experiencing.
+If you are suffering from chronic pain and depression, it isn’t the time to hesitate on informing your primary care provider about the emotional and mental symptoms you’re experiencing.
 You should get help before your symptoms exacerbate.
 Receiving the right treatment can help you enjoy your life again.

 Chronic Pain Management in Wellington and Royal Palm Beach, Florida